 Free Narcan Trainings

 The Gloucester County Department of Human Services has partnered with Urban Treatment Associates to host free information and training sessions about the life-saving drug Narcan.
-Currently due to public health emergency, the trainings are being held virtually.
-For more information, or to register, please contact Robert Bamford.
+Currently, due to public health emergency, the trainings are being held virtually.
+Registration is required.
+Participants will receive their free Narcan kit in the mail.
+See flyer below for schedule and registration information.

 Gloucester County Municipal Alliance